Alessandro Cicognini: Biography

 Born in Pescara, Cicognini graduated with a degree in music composition from the Milan Conservatory in 1927 where he was a pupil of Giulio Cesare Paribeni and Renzo Bossi.
 In 1933 his opera, Donna Lombarda, inspired by a popular folk ballad, premiered at the Teatro Regio in Turin.
 From then, with the exceptions of Messa a 5 voci and Saul, he focused his activities on composing musical scores for over 100 films, often collaborating with filmmakers Vittorio de Sica and Alessandro Blasetti.
 Much of his film music makes use of small ensembles and unusual instrumentation, rather than the lush orchestral scores common to film music of the mid-20th century.
 His style has been described as late-romantic, and was characterized by immediacy and catchiness.
-In 1965 he retired from film composition and became a teacher; one of his soundtracks, to the 1953 film Stazione Termini, was reused in What's Eating Gilbert Grape in 1993.
+In 1965 he retired from film composition and became a teacher; one of his soundtracks, to the 1953 film Terminal Station, was reused in What's Eating Gilbert Grape in 1993.

 Cicognini died in Rome on 9 November 1995 at the age of 89.